Pretz333/pretz.dev/README.md

 - [x] Add the missing page header (with an h1) to the projects page
 - [x] Targets and rel attributes on links
 - [x] Re-add the Content-Security-Policy to index and projects now that we're using some JS
+- [ ] Add little chain links for after each header.
+The links already exist (and are on the sidebar), but this may be a more obvious way of making it clear that it's a link
 - [ ] [Finalize designs](#finalize-design-steps)
 - [ ] [Large screen sizes](#large-screen-size-improvements)
 - [ ] [Small screen sizes](#small-screen-size-improvements)